-Divorce can be a particularly contentious and complicated process ― especially when substantial assets are involved.
+Divorce in New York state can be a particularly contentious and complicated process ― especially when substantial assets are involved.
 The distribution and division of property during moderate and high net worth divorces can be challenging for a variety of reasons, including the fact that they often involve several types of property ― all of which must be valued using complex techniques.

 Fortunately, Heidi E. Opinsky and her team of divorce legal professionals, can help protect your property as well as your legal and financial interests in divorce.
 They will work closely with financial experts to help ensure that your assets are divided fairly and correctly.
 With more than three decades of legal experience, Ms. Opinsky can provide you with honest and trustworthy guidance, whether you need assistance with property division in Connecticut or New York.